 Lamington National Park provides food and shelter for a huge array of sub-tropical birdlife (over 160 species), reptiles, frogs, mammals and invertebrates.

 For over 100 years the O’Reilly family has accumulated a deep knowledge of Lamington National Park and its many attractions.
 They would love to share the park and that knowledge with you.

-Lamington Park is Celebrating 100 years
+Lamington Park is over 100 years old!

-In 2015 Lamington National Park celebrates 100 years of conservation.
+In 2015 Lamington National Park celebrated 100 years of conservation.
 Lamington represents Queensland’s first large national park to be gazetted purely for its natural and cultural values.
 Its beauty, charm and rugged wilderness are always attracting people’s imaginations.
 Lamington is a place that people connect with and many visitors return throughout their lives—it becomes part of their story.
 These stories can now become part of Lamington’s story.

 Prior to European settlement, the Lamington region had been inhabited by Aboriginal people of the Yugambeh language for thousands of years.
 The Yugambeh group inhabited the Gold Coast and hinterland, roughly between the Logan and Tweed rivers.
 This group lived as distinct family tribes in various regions, although interaction between them was well established.
 The family tribes that lived closest to Lamington National Park are the Birinburra, Kombumerri, Wangerriburra and Migunberri people.